 What Changed

-Asset management companies (sociétés de gestion) are restricted to specific investment services; providing placement of financial instruments without firm commitment (as a tied agent) circumvents these limits and is prohibited.
+- Asset management companies (sociétés de gestion) are restricted to specific investment services; providing placement of financial instruments without firm commitment (as a tied agent) circumvents...

-Investment systems must be operational with precise allocation rules between funds;
+- Investment systems must be operational with precise allocation rules between funds; lack of traceability in verifications violates due diligence obligations.

 Key Dates

-31 December 2025 - AMF Enforcement Committee decision date; fines imposed on M Capital Partners, Rudy Secco, and Stéphanie Minissier.
+- AMF Enforcement Committee decision date; fines imposed on M Capital Partners, Rudy Secco, and Stéphanie Minissier

 Asset Manager